 - the person’s current and previously stated views and wishes;

 - any views and wishes of an interested person for the adult;

-maintenance of the person‘s right to be treated with dignity and respect; and
+- maintaining the person‘s right to be treated with dignity and respect; and

 A guardian should also decide in a way that is least restrictive of the person’s freedom of decision and action, and support the person as much as possible to make a decision for themselves.

-Where the person has made an advance care statement, the guardian must follow and give effect to the statement even if it is not in the person’s best interests.
+Where the person has made an advance care statement, the guardian must give effect to the statement even if it is not in the person’s best interests.
 The only exceptions to this are: